 - You have a sleep diary documenting concerns about your sleep, your sleep environment and your pre-bedtime activities.

 You potentially may have a medical condition that needs to be evaluated and treated as soon as possible.
 Some of these conditions may need further evaluation by sleep or behavioral health specialists or both.
-Your specialists may require tests to diagnose this properly.
+Your specialists may require tests to diagnose your specific problem properly.

-Regardless of the sleep disorder you may have, effective evaluation and treatment are available.
-It is important that you seek help so you can address this problem.
+Regardless of the sleep disorder you may have, effective evaluations and treatments are available.
+It is important that you seek help so you can address your problem.
 You deserve to get the best sleep you can.

 Sleep nuggets to remember

 - Maintain a consistent, regular routine that starts with a fixed bedtime and wake-up time.
 Set a fixed time to wake up, get out of bed at that time and get exposure to light each day.
 Pick a time you can maintain 7 days a week then adjust your bedtime so that you target 7–9 hours of sleep.

 - Get out of bed if you can't sleep.
 Only go to bed (and stay in bed) when you feel sleepy.
 Do not try to force yourself to fall asleep; doing so will tend to make you more awake, worsening the problem.
 If you do not return to sleep within 20 minutes, get out of bed and do something relaxing.
 Do not return to bed until you feel sleepy.